Clothooo/lvt2calib/README.md

 <img src="https://raw.githubusercontent.com/Clothooo/mypicgo_win/main/img/fed39af76a181cf84207adeda7cf71b.jpg" style="zoom: 50%;" />

-We use a four-circle plate which has the same size as the plate in our previous work.
+We use a four-circle plate which has the same size as the plate in our previous work[[1]](https://ieeexplore.ieee.org/document/8961462) (also inspired by Guindel's work[[2]](https://ieeexplore.ieee.org.remotexs.ntu.edu.sg/document/8317829)).
 It is made by acrylic.
 Then, the back of the board is attached with the same size heating silicone pad to facilitate thermal imaging.

 <img src="https://raw.githubusercontent.com/Clothooo/mypicgo_win/main/img/ThermalVoxCalib%20-%20fig_board.png" alt="ThermalVoxCalib - fig_board" style="zoom:80%;" />